 Carroll County Education Association has successfully advocated to improve employee compensation.
-This year there will be a step increase and 3% salary increase for all employees.
-Also, there will be no increased cost for insurance.
-The association has acctive building representatives and meets regularly with the Superintendent to discuss issues that impact educators and students.
+The association has active building representatives and meets regularly with the Superintendent to discuss issues that impact educators and students.

 The Giles Education Association is very active in their community!
 In the fall, they hosted a Put Kids First Rally to advocate for students, educators and public education.
 Their advocacy was recognized at the state level.
-GCEA advocated to eliminate the years of experience cap for educators who transfer to Giles.
-They held an all member picnic in May.
+GCEA is working toincrease employee compensation and funding for public schools in Giles County.
 Like the Giles Education Association on Facebook

 The Grayson County Education Association is a small group that is beginning to be more active.
 This year's goal was to get our staff caught up to their correct salary step (we were frozen several years ago and many are behind at least 4 steps).
 We’ve had several members join me this year in attending school board and board of supervisors meetings in order to accomplish our goal.
 Although we experienced misconceptions about what was to be written in our contracts, we stuck with the effort and ended up restoring 2 steps to our 20 year plus group and 1 restored step for the 15 - 19 year group, with the contracts rewritten to reflect this.
 This came with a promise to complete the restoration process this school year so everyone will be on their correct step.
 Our goal for the 18/19 school year is to make sure that promise holds true.

 Our members fundraise yearly in order to finance the Carol Wheatley Memorial Scholarship which is given to a student going into the teaching profession.
 GCEA is making a difference!